Simulation software for practical application and education

 OpenSIMPLY as a system simulation software can find application as:

 OpenSIMPLY performs network modeling for quite complicated cases.
-A model is being created intuitively by simulation blocks of such typical network elements as routers, switches, replicators and so on.
+The network model is being created intuitively by simulation blocks of such typical network elements as routers, switches, replicators and so on.
 Most simulation blocks are already presented in the project.
 All blocks are functionally expandable.
+Built-in router rules and conditional diverting make it easy to create a model for typical architectures.
 Any additional features and certainly, new blocks can be easily implemented by user.
-Packet properties, rules, disribution laws are flexible for changing.
+Packet properties, rules, distribution laws are flexible for changing.
 For the total model as well as for individual packets (entities) the tracing feature is available for use.
 The certain network nodes can be included as also excluded from the tracing on simulation time.
 The route of the packet is available for displaying and evaluating.

 The project was originally developed for traffic analysis with clear and simple modeling ideology.
 Built-in functions of traffic theory help to check the traffic simulation results for some degenerate cases that gives a good possibility for model verification.
 That is a really important thing.
 Who can guarantee that a model that cannot be tested using analytics really works as expected.
 Therefore a model verification presents in most examples of OpenSIMPLY tutorial.
 These examples are traffic simulation models of a classical queueing theory systems.